That-Dev-Girl-Sites/jhalabi.com/_posts/2017-11-01-cycle-monitoring-update.md

   - pregnancy
 tags:
   - conception
+excerpt: Today is day 9 of my cycle.
 ---

 I have been slacking on my updates. _(I did warn you all about my blogging infrequency.)_ Today is day 9 of my cycle.